ryanzidago/suricate/README.md

 CLI tool that executes specified commands when a file changes matches a specific directory and extensions.

+## Installation

+Clone this repository and then run `cargo build --release`.
+You now have the executable in `./target/release/suricate`.

+## Usage

 Usage: suricate [OPTIONS]

 Options: